wayfarero/CrossWay/README.md

 # Crossway

 ## Overview
 Crossway is a 4GL built code analysis tool tailor-made for Progress OpenEdge applications.
-It helps users visualize and understand the technical and functional ripple effects of code changes.
+It helps users visualize and understand the technical and functional ripple effects of code changes using either Draw.io or our own Crossway Viewer.

 ---

+## Downloads
+  - Openedge Developer Studio Crossway Plugin zip (OE 12.8)
+  - Crossway Viewer (installer zip)

 ## Manuals